drduh/YubiKey-Guide/README.md

 Download this README and any other resources to another external drive when creating the bootable media, to have this information ready to use offline.

-Regardless of which policy you use, write the contents to a file (e.g. `nftables.conf`) and apply the policy with the following command:
+Regardless of which policy is configured, write the contents to a file (e.g., `nftables.conf`) and apply the policy with the following command:

 ```bash
 sudo nft -f ./nftables.conf